Find Grad Schools

 1 Yearly Graduations

 National Louis University comes in at #2 on our list of the most popular colleges offering doctor's degrees in disability studies.
-Roughly 7,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,776 per year, while in-state graduate students, on average, pay $11,700 per year.
+The average in-state tuition for full-time undergraduates is $13,419 per year, while in-state graduate students, on average, pay $11,646 per year.
 During the most recent year for which we have data, 1 people received their doctor's degree in disability studies from NLU.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to disability studies that offer doctor’s degrees.